OchawinAppi/behavioral-notes/src/site/notes/Zettelkasten/Behavioral Ethics Exam Notes.md

 ## 6.2 Drawing a line

-There is an implicit threshold which people would not go beyond when it comes to cheating, because at some point they are cheat *too much*.
+There is an implicit threshold which people would not go beyond when it comes to cheating, because at some point they are cheating *too much*.

 ```ad-example
 title: Example: Mom I want ice cream, oh wait her wallet is here :)